CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```

 {{%notice note%}}
-Depending on the logical interface limit on certain switches, Cumulus Linux must disable the adjacent port.
-In this case, you see a message indicating that Cumulus Linux is disabling the adjacent port when you apply the configuration.
+Depending on the logical interface limit on certain switches, you must disable the next even port after the split port.
+For 4x breakouts, NVUE shows a message indicating that Cumulus Linux is disabling the next even port when you apply the configuration.
+For other breakouts, you must disable the next even port manually.
 {{%/notice%}}

 {{< /tab >}}